India likely to play remaining 2022 World Cup Qualifiers in October and November | Goal.com

 India could resume their 2022 World Cup qualifying campaign on October 8 when they take on Qatar, Goal understands.

-According to the tentative schedule worked out by the Asian Football Confederation (AFC), India will then face Bangladesh away from home on October 13, whereas their last group stage fixture against Afghanistan is likely to be played on November 17.
+According to the tentative schedule worked out by the Asian Football Confederation (AFC), India will then face Bangladesh away from home on November 12, whereas their last group stage fixture against Afghanistan is likely to be played on November 17 at home.

 The aforementioned matches were scheduled to take place in March and June until the Coronavirus pandemic halted all sporting activities across the world.